Scorecards

 Critical requirements necessary to improve marine stewardship council principle 2

 The MSC Standard should reflect global best practices in fisheries management and drive positive change on the water.
-We are watching to see how the current Fisheries Standard Review (FSR) addresses the critical flaws the Make Stewardship Count coalition of experts has identified in the current standard.
-To reduce the ecological impacts of certified fisheries, the revised Standard must:
+Since 2018, we have watched to see how the current Fisheries Standard Review (FSR) will address the critical flaws the Make Stewardship Count coalition of experts has identified in the current Standard.
+Now that the FSR is complete, does the revised Standard meet expectations to ensure that certified fisheries reduce their ecological impacts?

 Meets Expectations Improving Below Expectations NOTE: Click on each “finger icon” for more information.